evandroeisinger/editore.js/README.md

 ---
 ## contribute
 Everyone can contribute!
-Finding bugs, creating issues, improving editor it self or creating components.
+Finding bugs, creating issues, improving documentation, improving editor it self or creating components.
 Every contribution will be welcomed! :santa:

 **Fork it** -> **Branch it** -> **Test it** -> **Push it** -> **Pull Request it** :gem: